 But make no mistake; I am no walking miracle; a survivor just lucky to have “good genes”.
 I received conventional treatment in years two, nine and ten, including treatment for transformation in years 10 and 20.
 (Last treatment finished in 2009).

-Over the past 6+ years it has been possible to turn the lymphoma around by applying new scientific data linking lifestyle and other factors to the expression of genes now known to drive follicular lymphoma.
-(For clarification, this is NOT alternative medicine).
+Over the past 8+ years it has been possible to turn the lymphoma around by taking advantage of new scientific data linking lifestyle and other factors to the expression of genes now known to drive follicular lymphoma.
+(For clarification, this is not traditional alternative medicine.
+It’s a genetic-based advancement that has expanded rapidly, mainly over the last 10 years, with insight and knowledge coming mainly from biochemists and cancer researchers).

 Recent checkups reveal no evidence of active lymphoma.
-It’s a goal always thought achievable at least theoretically, but not possible to realize until now, thanks in large part to research from prominent biologists and geneticists.
+It’s a goal always thought achievable at least theoretically, but not possible to realize until now.

 Follicular lymphoma is still officially regarded as an incurable disorder.
 However, the outcome I have been able to achieve is as close to overcoming the “incurability” barrier as possible.